 Phone calls are a great way to stay in touch, but if it’s hard to arrange a time to call people, consider other ways of communicating.
 You could send a letter, email or text message instead.

 Make sure you’re getting the type of contact you need.
 If you’d rather meet people face to face, try to arrange that instead.
-For example, you could sign up for Contact the Elderly’s monthly Sunday tea parties for people aged 75 or over.
+For example, you could sign up for one of Re-engage's local groups for people aged 75 or over.

 Computers offer a lot of ways to stay connected, from contacting family to hearing about local events.
 If you want to learn to use a computer, see if your local library, your council or a local Age UK runs a course near you.
 The internet can be a great way to meet new friends or get back in touch with old ones.
 The Online Centres Network could help you find free or low-cost local courses to help you get online.If you’ve fallen out of touch with friends, social networking sites like Facebook can be useful for reconnecting, and online forums can be a good way to find people with similar interests.
 For example, Gransnet (not just for grans) is an online social forum for over-50s.